-The first QUINT conference 'Analysing Teaching Quality: Perspectives, Potential, and Pitfalls' brings together world leading scholars with a keen interest in discussing the many aspect of measuring teaching quality.
+The first QUINT conference 'Analysing Teaching Quality: Perspectives, Principles, and Pitfalls' brought together world leading scholars with a keen interest in discussing the many aspect of measuring teaching quality.

 It is highly accepted that teaching quality matters and that teachers’ instructional repertoires in classrooms are key requisites for students’ learning.
 However, measuring instructional quality has proven to be difficult and scholars around the world strive to agree about the ‘what’, ‘how’ and ‘why’ when trying to measure teaching quality.
 The present conference addresses these issues by bringing together world leading scholars with a keen interest in discussing the many aspect of measuring teaching quality such as:

 - Available instruments and approaches when measuring teaching quality

 - The theoretical and conceptual grounding and view of teaching and learning behind the different frameworks and instruments